Josh Duggar Looks Different In Photo With Anna’s Family, Fans Speculate About His Weight Gain

 Josh Duggar hasn’t appeared in any of his family’s social media photos for weeks, but In Touch Weekly reports that a fan recently photographed him eating at a fast food restaurant.
 The outlet describes Josh as looking “heavier” and “unkempt” in the fan’s sneaky snapshot.

 Forum users on the Free Jinger website are also weighing in on Josh’s weight gain, and many of them believe that it’s a sign that he’s not happy with his new post-scandal life.
-Josh once had the admiration of millions of 19 Kids and Counting fans, and the realty show star also had a high-profile job working for the Family Research Council.
+Josh once had the admiration of millions of 19 Kids and Counting fans, and the reality show star also had a high-profile job working for the Family Research Council.
 However, he lost it all after it was revealed that he had sexually molested multiple young girls, including his own sisters, as a teenager.
 The Daily Mail reports that Josh has been banned from appearing on his family’s current TLC series, Counting On, and now he makes a living selling used cars.
 Anna is currently pregnant and doesn’t work, so Josh might be feeling stressed out about his family’s financial situation.
 Soon he’ll have to support five children, and it’s likely that his income is a lot lower than it used to be.

 “I think his physical condition very much mirrors his emotional state,” wrote one Free Jinger commenter.
 “He is not a happy or satisfied man.”